1587/speaking-exam/00-part3.md

-I think the most important thing is the quality. firstly, if the computer often broken，a lot of people can’t work efficiently, that will waste much time. secondly, our important information is store in the computer, if the computer often broken, we will waste many information.
+I think the most important thing is the quality. firstly, if the computer often broken，a lot of people can’t work efficiently, that will waste much time. secondly, our important information is store in the computer, if the computer often broken,we will waste many information.
 (you know, time and information are so expensive, so I think quality is the most important thing of computer.)
 ```